> Academics > Course

 COMA 3314 (3-2-1) Photography II

 Advanced photographic skills developed through photography projects enhanced by digital imaging software and techniques.
 Students will learn to apply a state of the art digital graphics program and selectively modify, enhance, and combine photographs to create images that communicate aesthetically and effectively.
 Students are expected to provide their own camera, film, and paper.
 A digital SLR (Single Lens Reflex) camera required.
 Lab fee.
-Fall, Spring, Summer.
+Fall, Spring, Summer, Online.

 Prerequisite: COMA 2314.